Guillembonet/wireguard-nat-traverser/README.md

 # Wireguard NAT traverser

+## How to build

+Install golang and use `go build ./cmd/client` and `go build ./cmd/server` on the project root to generate the executables.
+Then try to run them without arguments to see usage.

 ## How does it work?

 To understand how it works we will look at the different available commands: